Genusbiz/docs/terminology.md

 ## Major release

 A major release is a distribution of an upgraded version of Genus App Platform, with changes in either of the major or minor parts of the version number.
 See [here](developers/installation-and-configuration/genus-app-platform-release-stages.md) for more information.

+## Release stage

+Genus App Platform goes through different stages that describe the stability of the software and the amount of development or testing it requires before the final release of the upgrade.
+These stages are called release stages.
+See [here](developers/installation-and-configuration/genus-app-platform-release-stages.md) for more information.